smcclennon/smcclennon.github.io/_tabs/about.md

 ## What You'll Find

 A mix of practical guides, project write-ups, troubleshooting solutions, and reference materials covering broadcast engineering, networking, systems administration, and software development.
-Think of it as my digital workshop notes - the stuff I actually use and refer back to.
+Think of it as my digital workshop notes, the stuff I actually use and refer back to.

 ## How It's Organised